Contributing to Pangraph

 Upgrading Rust

-, the version defined in this file gets installed
+version defined in this file gets installed automatically.

 Upgrading Rust dependencies

-upgraded by a dedicated maintainer, manually using cargo-upgrade
+dedicated maintainer, manually using cargo-upgrade from cargo-edit package.

 cargo upgrade --workspace